dvarilek/laravel-snap/README.md

 }
 ```

 ***
 ## Advanced

 ### Internal Implementation
-#### Storage
+**Storage**\
-Snapshots are stored in a dedicated table (model_snapshots) and connected to their original models through a polymorphic relationship.
+Snapshots are stored in a dedicated table (model_snapshots) and connected to their original models through a polymorphic
-Their attributes are kept in a dedicated JSON 'storage' column with a structured format that preserves all of their necessary metadata.
+relationship.
+The captured attributes are kept in a special JSON 'storage' column with in a structured format,
+preserving all of their necessary metadata.
 <br>

-* **Base Model Attribute Storage Format**
+* **Base Model Attribute Storage Format**\
 Regular model attributes are stored in the format below and represented using **AttributeTransferObject** DTO throughout the package.
 ```JSON
 {